10 big issues Apple should address in 2018

 4. Reinvigorate the Apple accessory market

-Apple’s pitch to accessory developers for the last 13 years has been “pay us fees, follow our rules, make exclusive accessories for us, and gather money from our customers.”
+Apple’s pitch to accessory developers for the past 13 years has been “pay us fees, follow our rules, make exclusive accessories for us, and gather money from our customers.”
 For users, Apple’s pitch has been “Apple-approved accessories cost more because they’re tested to be safe and device-compatible.”

 But as Apple’s recent HomeKit security debacle, prior failures with AirPlay speakers, and botched transition to Lightning connectors demonstrated, the company’s “do it our way” approach isn’t working so well for consumers or developers.
-Over the last decade, Apple has reduced a once thriving accessory market to rubble, and turned millions of customers towards more reasonably-priced alternatives from no-name brands and cloners.
-As AR, VR, AI, and other disruptive technologies gain steam, it’s time for Apple to overhaul its accessory licensing business, and start working with the next generation of hardware developers rather than trying to control them.
+Over the past decade, Apple has reduced a once thriving accessory market to rubble, and turned millions of customers towards more reasonably priced alternatives from no-name brands and cloners.
+As AR, VR, AI, and other disruptive technologies gain steam, it’s time for Apple to overhaul its accessory licensing business and start working with the next generation of hardware developers rather than trying to control them.

 3. Merge Mac and iOS apps with a cross-platform focus on touch input